karmab/kcli/doc/index.rst

 kcli configuration is done in ~/.kcli directory that you need to manually create.
 It will contain:

--  config.yml generic configuration where you declare hosts ( we also use the term *client*)
+-  config.yml generic configuration where you declare clients
--  profiles.yml hosts your profiles where you combine things like memory, numcpus and all supported parameters into named profiles to create vms from
+-  profiles.yml stores your profiles where you combine things like memory, numcpus and all supported parameters into named profiles to create vms from
--  id_rsa/id_rsa.pub/id_dsa/id_dsa.pub You can also choose to store your default public and private keys in *kcli* directory which will be the first place to look at them when connecting to a remote kvm host, virtual machine or when injecting your public key.
+-  id_rsa/id_rsa.pub/id_dsa/id_dsa.pub You can also choose to store your default public and private keys in *kcli* directory which will be the first place to look at them when connecting to a remote kvm hpervisor, virtual machine or when injecting your public key.
 This is useful when using kcli container and not wanting to share your entire ~/.ssh directory in your container

 For instance, here ’s a sample ``~/.kcli/config.yml``